sandyol55/Ropey-Cam/README.md

 typically an address like 192.168.0.120:8000.

-(Or, on the Raspberry Pi computer open a local browser and request 127.0.0.1:8000  -  or even do both to get simultaneous streams to multiple browsers. )
+(Or, on the Raspberry Pi computer, open a local browser and request 127.0.0.1:8000  -  or even do both - to get simultaneous streams to multiple browsers.)

 The browser should present a home page as below